authelia/authelia/examples/kubernetes/local/README.md

 1. Build the Authelia frontend
   * `cd web`
   * `npm install` or `yarn install`
-  * `npm run build` or `yarn build`
+  * `INLINE_RUNTIME_CHUNK=false npm run build` or `INLINE_RUNTIME_CHUNK=false yarn build`
 2. Move or copy the `web/build` directory to the root project directory and change its name to `public_html`
   * `cp -r web/build public_html`
+3. Copy the `api` directory to the `public_html` directory
+  * `cp -r api public_html/api`
-3. Build the Authelia image
+4. Build the Authelia image
   * `docker build . -t authelia/authelia:dev`
-4. Send the image to minikube
+5. Send the image to minikube
   * `minikube image load authelia/authelia:dev`
-5. You may now use `localhost/authelia/authelia:dev`.
-Don't forget to add `imagePullPolicy: Never` whenever the image is used.
+6. You may now use `localhost/authelia/authelia:dev`

 # Troubleshooting

 If you're having issues with minikube and DNS, you may want to change the DNS provider used.
 To do so, run `kubectl -n kube-system edit configmap/coredns` to change the configuration of CoreDNS using vim.
 Then, remove the forward block and change it to your provider of choice.
 The `forward` line should look like follows: `forward: .
 1.1.1.1`.
 Symptoms of this issue are pods being unable to access the internet, update packages etc.

 To access the Kubernets API to perform requests on the API, proxy it using `kubectl` like so: `kubectl proxy kubernetes`.

+If you are having issues that an image deployed to minikube doesn't seem to change, try to change the tag to `dev1`, `dev2` and so on.
+It doesn't seem to respect updated images, despite specifying the `Always` pull policy and replacing the image on minikube.

 # Disclaimer